Your Dedicated Workers’ Comp Attorneys

 Reporting and Filing Timelines

-- Promptness Requirement: Employees should report any work-related injury or illness to their employer as soon as possible, ideally immediately after the incident or discovery of the illness.
+Employees are encouraged to report any work-related injury or illness to their employer as soon as possible, ideally immediately after the incident or discovery of the condition.
+Prompt reporting is paramount, as delays can impact the validity of a claim and reduce the likelihood of receiving benefits.

 Special Considerations in New York